-There are some out there that will say just use an inside the waist band holster or open carry and be done with it.
+There are some out there that will say just use an inside the waistband holster or open carry and be done with it.
 In some climates and especially office or corporate cultures this isn’t exactly easy.
 When making this article we tried to use a broad-based approach that would work well in warm climates like on the beach while wearing shorts and no jacket, and in the office or campus setting where the culture might be more conservative or reserved.
-We put together this simple set up that in composed of four components that we feel will provide the user the most flexibility, while still offering first-rate protection from attackers.
+We put together this simple set up that is composed of four components that we feel will provide the user the most flexibility, while still offering first-rate protection from attackers.

 Component One: Vertx Gamut or Gamut Plus Backpack

 We chose to list two backpacks here because they are similar in many regards with the exception of the Gamut Plus being slighter larger at 35 liters than the regular Gamut model which is listed at 28 liters capacity.
 The backpacks don’t scream out “tacticool” and are not covered in webbing and don’t come in the normal Coyote Tan, Olive Drab or some other color that doesn’t blend in with most of society.
 The Vertx bags come in muted colors that at first glance looks like any other normal plain backpack, they are designed to blend not stand out in the crowd.
 At first glance they appear to look like 99% of other backpacks that are on campus or in a corporate setting , but with a little bit of a twist in the form of a secret, that only the wearer will know about.